 The Reserve Bank’s more likely option to combat low inflation is to cut interest rates.

-There are calls from most angles to chop interest rates urgently and as of this writing we remain likely to see one in the RBA’s upcoming meeting.
-If not, almost certainly a rate cut is coming in the next few months.
+There are calls from many corners to chop interest rates urgently and most would expect a rate cut in the next few months.

 Who benefits from low inflation?

 Consumers will like nil quarterly inflation, knowing the goods they bought three months ago haven’t moved in price.
-The dollars used to buy bananas in January will buy the same number of bananas in March.
+The dollars used to buy bananas in January bought the same number of bananas in March.

 But some Australians won’t be as pleased.